bitrise-io/devcenter/_articles/jp/team-management/managing-personal-plan.md

 To sign up for a Developer plan, you will need to provide a valid credit card.
 You can update your credit card number at any time after setting it.

 1. Log in to your Bitrise account.
-2. Click BitBot in the top right corner and select **Account settings** from the dropdown menu.
+2. Click BitBot in the top right corner and select **Profile settings** from the dropdown menu.
 3. Scroll down, and from the left side menu, select **Billing**.
 4. Scroll down to the **Billing information** section.
    \- If you’re adding a payment option for the first time, click **Add credit card**.